jayinai/nail-machine-learning/README.md

 This repo is designed to ***help you get familiar with important machine learning concepts***.

-And of course one typical usage is to use this ***prepare for the machine learning interviews***.
-If you have machine learning or data science related interviews coming up, then you may spend some time going through the list and make sure you understand all the concepts and can explain them well.
+And of course one typical usage is using this to ***prepare for data science and machine learning interviews***.
+If you have these interviews coming up, then you may spend some time going through the list and make sure you understand all the concepts and can explain them well.
 If you can, then your dream job will probably not be a dream anymore :)

 Let's get started!!!